JashoBell/vr-tool-use-results/README.md

 Feel free to shoot me any questions.
 I am happy to help.

-Feel free also to criticize my organization, code, or conclusions, both privately and in public.
+Feel free also to criticize my organizational skills, code, or conclusions both privately and in public.
 You are right, I don't know what I'm doing.
 I don't know how I ended up here.
 I just keep slipping through the cracks and now I'm in way over my head.
 Please send help.

 # License